The International Ice Bridges to Canada

 one eighth of a mile apart, and marked with reflective tape for

 night riding.
-The Ice Bridge to St. Joseph Island is 121 miles.
+The Ice Bridge to St. Joseph Island is 12 miles.
+The

 but commonly occur in the second or third week of January.